edgelesssys/contrast/docs/docs/examples/emojivoto.md

 The deployment YAML shipped for this demo is already configured to be used with Contrast.
 A [runtime class](https://docs.edgeless.systems/contrast/components/runtime) `contrast-cc-<VERSIONHASH>`
 was added to the pods to signal they should be run as Confidential Containers.
-In addition, the Contrast [Initializer](../components/index.md#the-initializer) was added as an init container to these workloads to facilitate the attestation and certificate pulling before the actual workload is started.
+During the generation process, the Contrast [Initializer](../components/index.md#the-initializer) will be added as an init container to these workloads to facilitate the attestation and certificate pulling before the actual workload is started.

 Further, the deployment YAML is also configured with the Contrast [service mesh](../components/service-mesh.md).
 The configured service mesh proxy provides transparent protection for the communication between